AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Legend

-(?) ... automatically changes the [source of legend items](../Common_Settings/Legend/Basic_Settings#source) to `"categories"`.

-...
-Here is a sample showing how to add categories and how the chart and its legend look after that:
+Adding the `"category"` field to the data colors elements of the chart according to the categories they belong to.
+In this case, the [source of legend items](../Common_Settings/Legend/Basic_Settings#source) is automatically set to `"categories"`, so legend items represent categories:

 ```
 // create data